-Maugel Architects was proud to be featured in the Boston Globe's 2018 Best Places to Work edition that appeared on November 18, 2018.
-Maureen Hopper, Maugel's office manager, and COO John Lawlor were interviewed for the article that highlighted Maugel's innovative employee wellness program.
+Maugel Architects was proud to be featured in the Boston Globe's 2018 Top Places to Work issue that appeared on November 18, 2018.
+The article highlighted Maugel's innovative employee wellness program.

 The program is based on the Zig Ziglar's “Wheel of Life” concept that contains seven spokes.
 We bring in firms to educate employees on important topics that often get put on life’s backburner, such as wills and estate planning.
 With less than 30 employees, Maugel is a small company, but we're taking a big step in leading the way in changing how businesses should look at the well-being of employees.